ColinKennedy/rez_developer_packages/rez_lint/README.md

 - gets a list of Rez packages from those imports
 - checks this found list against the package's actual ``requires``

-If there's anything in ``requires`` that wasn't found from imports, it needs a comment explaining why that dependency is there.
+If there's any Rez package in ``requires`` that wasn't found from Python imports, ``rez_lint`` errors, telling the user to add a comment explaining why that dependency is there.

 You can add a comment easily, using an in-line comment like this